johannacarolinep/watercolour-school/README.md

 ## Testing

-All test related documentation can be found in the [TESTING.md](TESTING.md) file.
+All test-related documentation can be found in the [TESTING.md](TESTING.md) file.

 ---

 ## Deployment

 ### Deployment to GitHub Pages
-The webpages are deployed to GitHub pages, using git version control.
+The webpages are deployed to GitHub pages, using Git version control.
 The steps to deployment are as follows:
 - In the GitHub repository, navigate to the Settings tab.
 - From the source section drop-down menu, select the Main Branch, then click "Save".